 The method produces a total allowable landed catch (TALC) for a narwhal stock, which takes into account whales that are struck and lost by hunters.
 Hunt loss corrections are derived from annual reports of landed and lost whales from communities under Community Based Management (DFO 2008).

-Narwhals have long been a staple food resource for indigenous peoples throughout the Arctic, and continue to be an important part of northern diets today.
-The skin and attached subcutaneous fat was and is considered a delicacy called muktuk (various spellings and pronunciations, including maktaaq and mattak).
-The meat varied in quality depending on the cut and was eaten raw, dried or cooked, or used as dog food.
+Narwhals have long been a staple food resource for indigenous peoples throughout the Arctic and continue to be an important part of northern diets today.
+The skin and attached subcutaneous fat is considered a delicacy called muktuk (various spellings and pronunciations, including maktaaq and mattak).
+The meat varies in quality depending on the cut and is eaten raw, dried or cooked, or used as dog food.

-Sometimes the meat and muktuk were aged and prepared in specific ways to make traditional delicacies.
-The flippers, organs and intestines were also used as food.
-The skin from the top part of the whale was cut and prepared to make rope, and the tendons were used to make sinew for sewing.
-The blubber was rendered to oil and used in traditional lamps (qulliq) as a source of light and heat.
-Even the bones were used as a food source, construction material and for carving.
+Sometimes the meat and muktuk are aged and prepared in specific ways to make traditional delicacies.
+The flippers, organs and intestines are also used as food.
+The skin from the top part of the whale can be cut and prepared to make rope, and the tendons have been used to make sinew for sewing.
+The blubber can be rendered to oil and used in traditional lamps (qulliq) as a source of light and heat.
+Even the bones have been used as a food source, construction material and for carving.
 While many of these uses have been replaced by modern materials, narwhal muktuk and meat are still an important part of the diet in some areas of Arctic Canada and Greenland.

-Historically, the catch of narwhals or other large animal was divided and shared among participating hunters and their extended families according to complex traditional rules (Inuktitut ningiqtuq, Greenlandic ningerpoq) that helped to ensure that the entire camp or community received a portion of the catch (Wenzel 1995).
+Historically, the catch of narwhals or other large animals was divided and shared among participating hunters and their extended families according to complex traditional rules (Inuktitut ningiqtuq, Greenlandic ningerpoq).
+This helped to ensure that the entire camp or community received a portion of the catch (Wenzel 1995).
 More recently, the regulation of narwhal hunting and changing hunting methods and equipment have led to changes in the sharing system (Sejersen 2001).
 In Greenland particularly, part of the catch is sold in the open-air markets (Greenlandic Kalaalimineerniarfik, Danish brædtet) present in every village and town.
-This provides a welcome source of income for hunters.
-Commercial sale of beluga products is not widespread in Nunavut, although this is starting to change.
+This provides a welcome source of income for hunters and a way for non-hunters to access wild country foods.

 In East Greenland, the majority of the harvest occurs during the summer months (Heide-Jørgensen and Laidre 2009).
 As with other stocks, the timing of the hunt depends on the movement of the narwhals.

 In West Greenland and Canada, narwhals are hunted during the spring, summer and fall from small boats, or at the ice edge or at ice cracks.
-In some areas of West Greenland, the kayak is still used for hunting.
-In this type of hunting, the animal is approached quietly by one or two kayaks, and the hunger uses a hand-held harpoon with a detachable head (Greenlandic: tuukaak).
-The harpoon head is attached by a line to a float (Greenlandic: quataq) and then to a drag or brake (Greenlandic: miutak) which slows the wounded animal.
-The hunter then shoots the whal with a high-powered rifle when it resurfaces.
+The kayak is still used for hunting in some areas of West Greenland.
+In this type of hunting, the animal is approached quietly by one or two kayaks and the hunter uses a hand-held harpoon with a detachable head (Greenlandic: tuukaak).
+The harpoon head is attached by a line to a float (Greenlandic: quataq), which is then used to a drag or brake (Greenlandic: miutak) so as to slow the wounded animal.
+The hunter then shoots the whale with a high-powered rifle when it resurfaces.
 Having the float attached before shooting minimises the risk that the animal is struck but lost by the hunter.

 Similar hunting methods are used from small motor boats and from the ice in Greenland and Canada.
-Ideally, the whale is harpooned first to secure it; it is thereafter despatched using a rifle.
-In some cases, the harpoon strike alone is sufficient to kill the animal.
+Ideally, the whale is harpooned first to secure it; it is thereafter dispatched using a rifle.
+The harpoon strike alone is, in some cases, sufficient to kill the animal.
 In other cases, the narwhal is shot first to wound it and slow it down so it can be secured using a harpoon and line.

-In the far north of Greenland, nets are sometimes used to capture narwhal, particularly during the dark season and in very heavy ice.
-The narwhal swims into the net, becomes entangled and will drown if it cannot surface.
-If they remain alive, they are shot be the hunter when the net is checked.
+Nets are sometimes used to capture narwhals in the far north of Greenland, particularly during the dark season and in very heavy ice.
+The narwhal swims into the net, becomes entangled, and will drown if it cannot surface.
+If they remain alive, they are shot by the hunter when the net is checked.

 DIRECT AND INDIRECT IMPACTS OF CLIMATE CHANGE

 Prior to 1996, there had been very little fishing in NAFO Division 0A, the waters on the Canadian side of Baffin Bay.
 Since 1998, the Greenland halibut fishery in this area has expanded.
 Currently, both otter trawls and gillnets are used in this fishery.
-As the fishery expanded, concerns were raised by both DFO and the Nunavut Wildlife Management Board that narwhals could be affected by removal of their primary prey species on their overwintering grounds, damage to bottom habitat by trawling, and entanglement of whales in lost gillnets.
+As the fishery has expanded, concerns have been raised by both DFO and the Nunavut Wildlife Management Board that narwhals could be affected by removal of their primary prey species on their overwintering grounds, damage to bottom habitat by trawling, and entanglement in lost gillnets.

 In order to mitigate these concerns, a number of measures were introduced.
-For example, an end date of Nov.
-10 was established for the gill net season, in an effort to reduce the risk of gear loss due to late season ice conditions.
+For example, an end date of 10th November was established for the gill net season, in an effort to reduce the risk of gear loss due to late season ice conditions.
 This date may be changed in response to seasonal conditions.
-As well, starting in 2007, the southeast part of NAFO area 0A was closed to Greenland halibut fishing in order to protect this important food source for overwintering narwhals.
+Furthermore, starting in 2007, the southeast part of NAFO area 0A was closed to Greenland halibut fishing in order to protect this important food source for overwintering narwhals.